The Looney Tunes Show

 Production companyWarner Bros.
 Animation

-The Looney Tunes Show is an American animated sitcom produced by Warner Bros.
-Animation that ran from May 3, 2011, through November 2, 2013, on Cartoon Network.
-The series consists of two seasons, each containing 26 episodes, and features characters from the Looney Tunes and Merrie Melodies theatrical cartoon shorts updated for the 21st century.[1]
+The Looney Tunes Show is an American animated sitcom that ran from May 3, 2011 through August 31, 2014 on Cartoon Network.
+The show consists of two seasons, each containing 26 episodes, and features characters from the Looney Tunes and Merrie Melodies theatrical cartoons updated for the 21st century.
+It is produced by Warner Bros.
+Animation.
+On July 29, 2014, producer Tony Cervone confirmed that the series was cancelled and not renewed for a third season because of Warner Bros.' favor in the newer spin-off, Wabbit.[1]
+Despite the cancellation of the show, an animated direct-to-video feature, Looney Tunes: Rabbits Run was released to retail stores on August 4, 2015.[2]

-The series revolves around roommates Bugs Bunny and Daffy Duck living in a suburb with "colorful neighbors" including Lola Bunny, Tina Russo, Porky Pig, Foghorn Leghorn, Elmer Fudd, Sylvester, Tweety, Granny, Gossamer, Yosemite Sam, Taz, Speedy Gonzales, Marvin the Martian, Pete Puma and more.
-The series contained less slapstick and fewer visual gags, but instead was more adult-oriented and dialogue-driven with love triangles, employment and rooming.[4]
+The concept of the show revolves around roommates Bugs and Daffy living in Los Angeles with "colorful neighbors" and other characters including Lola Bunny, Tina Russo, Porky Pig, Foghorn Leghorn, Elmer Fudd, Sylvester, Tweety, Granny, Gossamer, Yosemite Sam, Speedy Gonzales, Marvin the Martian, Pete Puma, and more.
+The show's plots contain less visual gags and are more adult-oriented and dialogue-driven than has been seen in past Looney Tunes shows such as love triangles, employment, and rooming.[3]

 Wraparound segments